sp-Homogeneous Linear Orderings: Index Sets

 \section{Index Sets}

 Our goal in this section is to calculate the index set of the computable $sp$-homogeneous and weakly $sp$-homogeneous linear orderings.
 This is done using entirely hands-on, effective methods.
-We prove that the set of $sp$-homogeneous linear orderings is $\Pi_5^0$-complete while the set of weakly $sp$-homogeneous linear orderings is $\Sigma_6^0$-complete.
+We prove that the set of $sp$-homogeneous linear orderings is $\Pi_5^0$ complete while the set of weakly of $sp$-homogeneous linear orderings is $\Sigma_6^0$ complete.
 We revisit this type of problem in Section \ref{sec:Boldface} using the methods of descriptive set theory to obtain a boldface analog of these results.
-That said, we delay any discussion of the more abstract tools used for those methods until reaching that section.
-We begin with some preliminary facts regarding index sets and linear orderings before moving on to the proof of our main theorem for the section.
+We delay any discussion of the more abstract tools used for those methods until reaching that section.
+We begin with an argument about the complexity of isomorphisms between shuffle sums.

+We note here that there are some $sp$-homogeneous linear orderings that are computationally complicated.
+We show below that there are two isomorphic computable shuffle sums that have no $\Delta_3$ isomorphism between them.
+We study the complexity of isomorphisms between $sp$-homogeneous orderings in detail in Section 5.
+That said, we present this argument here because the techniques are relevant to index set calculations.
+The non-$\Delta_3$ isomorphism of certain $sp$-homogeneous structures turns out to be closely related to demonstrating the hardness of certain index sets of shuffle sums.